 Thirdly, the single-storey part of the building will boast a garden roof.
 Thus offering an external amenity space for the Centre’s patients and maximising natural light for the existing adjacent building.

-Finally, the main entrance lies on the axis generated by the visual link, opening access to a central triple height atrium and a street corridor linking to a service access at the rear of the building.
-The concept of two blocks connected by a glazed atrium makes reference to other buildings within the hospital campus, breaking the massing yet creating a connection with the volume of the Women and Children’s Hospital.
+Finally, the main entrance opens access to a central triple height atrium.
+In addition a street corridor links to a service access at the rear of the building.
+In fact, the concept of two blocks connected by a glazed atrium makes reference to other buildings within the hospital campus.
+This breaks the massing and creates a connection with the volume of the Women and Children’s Hospital.

 Use of Space